ilyas-elmi/Azure-Sentinel/README.md

-# 🚨 Azure Honeypot Project: Threat Detection with Microsoft Sentinel
+# 🚨 Security Analytics: Geolocation Mapping of Threats in Azure Sentinel:

 ## Overview
 This project showcases **real-world threat detection** using an **Azure-hosted honeypot** to log and analyze **failed RDP login attempts**.
 By exposing a virtual machine to the internet and integrating it with **Microsoft Sentinel**, the project simulates cyber attacks and provides insights into **attacker behavior, geolocation, and frequency**.